Ethically made in Australia

 Finding the right manufacturer

 For over 10 years I used a local team in Mullumbimby to make my gear.
 But when covid and the floods came, these folk had a change in direction.
 I spent the next couple of years searching for the right fit.
-It's not worth working with people I don't like, because running my business is my day to day experience.
-Finding somewhere willing to do lower production numbers is not easy either.
-I don't wan't to make heaps of stuff as that would mean growing beyond what is comfortable for me to hold.
-Especially as storyline is essentially part time, as I also do design and production management for Dalee Ella Prints.
+Working relationships are very important to me, so I didn't settle.

 Made in Melbourne